 We manage liquidity in accordance with our Liquidity Risk Management Framework.
 The credit union's framework outlines policy and regulatory requirements and includes strategies to maintain sufficient liquid resources to continually fund our commitments and respond to member demand.
 For our operating liquidity requirements, we hold a portfolio of liquid assets and have established borrowing facilities.
 Actual and anticipated inflows and outflows of funds are calculated daily to allow us to detect a potential liquidity event at the earliest possible stage.
 We also have a comprehensive liquidity crisis management plan to follow in the unlikely event that this occurs.

-Our Operating Liquidity ratio is an internal measure which considers projected cash inflows as a percentage of projected cash outflows.
-Our board has defined our target as 100%, with a minimum level of 50%.
+Our operating liquidity ratio is an internal measure which considers projected cash inflows as a percentage of projected cash outflows.
+Our Board of Directors has defined our target as 100%, with a minimum level of 50%.

-Operating Liquidity and policy level comparisons are provided below:
+Operating liquidity and policy level comparisons are provided below.

-We also evaluate liquidity using the Liquidity Coverage Ratio (LCR), which assesses liquidity in a stressed situation, comparing the value of our highquality liquid assets to potential net outflows.
-We have set policy requirements above the regulatory standard for the Liquidity Coverage Ratio.
+We also evaluate liquidity using the liquidity coverage ratio (LCR), which assesses liquidity in a stressed situation, comparing the value of our high-quality liquid assets to potential net outflows.
+We have set policy requirements above the regulatory standard for the liquidity coverage ratio.
 The finance division provides quarterly liquidity reports to the Asset and Liability Committee (ALCO) who oversee liquidity risk exposure and management.

-Our liquidity coverage ratio position, policy and regulatory requirements are provided in the adjacent graph.
+Our liquidity coverage ratio position, policy and regulatory requirements are provided below.

 We are well above required liquidity levels and continue to manage our liquidity to align with policy and regulatory specifications.